vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/3-projectatomic-buildah/README.md

 ### Installation.

-Following instructions are for Ubuntu.
+Following instructions are for Ubuntu 16.04.
 If you are using different OS then please follow the [installation notes](https://github.com/projectatomic/buildah/blob/master/install.md)

 - Install the required dependencies.
 ```